philscanlon/Hackathon2016/docs/router-details.md

 Wayne Sang|US East (N. Virginia)|nov-wsang| |nov-core-02|

 # Link Costs:
-All links should be set to 100
+All links should be left at the default 100 for now.
+This will be changed shortly once MNR mesh design is finalized.  (harass Aaron for more details).

 # Config